thegodheehee/Code-Snippets/i3blocks-contrib-battery-full/DESCRIPTION.md

-Meant to work with i3blocks-contrib/battery
-Default config does not have a function for when the battery's full
+Meant to work with i3blocks-contrib/battery, since the default file does not have a function for when the battery's full